dudulins/gpghax/README.md

 # BACKUP YOUR SYSTEM!!!

-By editing the lolhack.sh you can enable partial or full backup/restore of your system.
+By editing the "lolhack.sh" you can enable partial or full backup/restore of your system.

 You can backup or restore your system by replacing "lolhack.sh" by "backup.sh" or "restore.sh" (the file must be renamed "lolhack.sh" to work)